andcho09/Connect4Trainer/README.md

 				break (no point in analysing this column) end if
 		end for

+		//perform 'forced' analysis
+		for each forced analyser a
+			run forced analyser
+		end for

 		// scoring phase
 		score each column to figure out the best column to play if tie